Bowel Cancer Causes

 - Ulcerative Colitis and Crohn’s disease has been identified as precursors to colorectal cancers.
 Those patients should undergo regular screening colonoscopies to identify and treat any signs of cancer early.

 Non-smokers, those who lead an active lifestyle and drink moderately have a greater chance of preventing colorectal cancer.
 Smoking, drugs, excessive alcohol consumption and unhealthy lifestyle are known to contribute to the causes of bowel cancer.

 What are the types of Bowel cancer?

-Most cases of bowel cancer are multi-factorial but having a family history of bowel cancer increases that risk.
+Most cases of bowel cancer are multifactorial but having a family history of the cancer increases that risk.
 In some families there are also two very rare genetic conditions that can cause five to six per cent of bowel cancers.
 They are:

 Remember – a number of lifestyle choices can make a huge impact on reducing your risk factors, so what are you waiting for?
 You have nothing to lose, and everything to gain by reading as much as you can about bowel cancer – for yourself, and for your loved ones.
 It’s been said before – knowledge is power! – So ask your doctor questions, get screening, be positive and trust the professionals!